Lumber Yard Bar: Reception

 Esquire included Lumber Yard in a 2022 list of the 32 best gay bars in the United States and said, "Comfortable and fun for leather daddies, trans women, bears and cubs, and lipstick lesbians alike, Lumberyard is a throwback to an earlier era, but in the best possible way.
 The original was burned down in an anti-gay hate-crime a few years back, but the revival has just opened across the street and is bigger and better, with a new performance space."
+Christopher Frizzelle included Lumber Yard in The Stranger's 2018 and 2023 overviews of Seattle's best LGBT establishments.
+In a 2023 overview of the metropolitan area's queer establishments, Seattle Gay News said Adams and Farrar "[offer] an experience that calls back to the pair's love for hosting".